dbzl-project11/dbzl-project11.github.io/rules/leagueWide.md

     - Goten (SSJ1)
     - Adult Gohan (SSJ1)

-- Forms of characters are not considered as separate characters.
+- Forms of characters are not considered to be separate characters.
 The exceptions are:
     - Adult Gohan/Saiyaman.
         - They have also been modded to be unable to transform into the other.
     - Videl/Saiyawoman
         - At the moment, they need a free Broly's Ring.
 This will be rectified once the modding for this is understood.

+- We do not allow for private testing by our supporters (but if you wish, you can become an authorized tester).
+If you need information for league purposes, it must come from official league sources.
+    - These sources include but are not limited to
+        - this website
+        - the Discord
+        - the Youtube channels (the main channel and testing channel)
+        - the player calculator
+        - asking staff members.
+    - If you have the base Tenkaichi 3 game, we hope you enjoy playing it, just don't try to get information about the AI.